MacLemon/CongressChecklist/README.md

 ## 🚗 If you travel by car
+Please consider ride-sharing or consolidating all your boxes into one transporter and take a train instead.
 - Check out where to park your car (some hotels offer free parking if you register in advance)
 - Make sure you have the [environmental zone sticker][51] on your windshield if you're driving to a German city
 - Make sure that your car is safe to drive